-David Carrick: Serial rapist ex-PC humiliated victims, court hears
+David Carrick: Serial rapist PC humiliated victims, court hears

 "He frequently relied on his charm to beguile and mislead the victims in the first place and would then use his power and control, in part because of what he did for a living, to stop them leaving or consider reporting him," Mr Little said.

+He said: "On one occasion she asked to get out as she was having a panic attack.
+He would not let her out.

+"He would stand outside and whistle at her as if she was a dog."

-Mr Little said all of the crimes took place while Carrick was a police officer, and that he undertook a course on domestic violence in 2005.
+Mr Little said all of the crimes took place while Carrick, who is from Stevenage, was a police officer, and that he undertook a course on domestic violence in 2005.

 The hearing continues.